Bipartite causal inference with interference, time series data, and a random network: Additional study information

-In our study, the interventional units correspond to the different locations of forested areas in North America, each of which might experience a wildfire or not.
 Hazardous smoke produced by wildfires can travel long distances, and affect population exposure and behavior across different areas.
-The National Oceanic and Atmospheric Administration's Hazard Mapping System (HMS) combines data from polar and geostationary satellites in real time, enabling experts to accurately identify and track the dispersion of smoke.
-The HMS data can be found at \url{https://www.ospo.noaa.gov/Products/land/hms.html}, which report daily smoke exposure across the United States as light, medium or high based on smoke thickness.
+HMS combines data from polar and geostationary satellites in real time, enabling experts to accurately identify and track the dispersion of smoke.
+The HMS smoke data are acquired from \url{https://www.ospo.noaa.gov/Products/land/hms.html}.
+Smoke plumes are labeled qualitatively as light, medium, or heavy based on their apparent opacity in satellite imagery.
+Each smoke polygon includes metadata such as the time window of observation and the satellite used.

-We focus on three outcome units: San Francisco, San Jose and East Bay in northern California, which might experience exposure to smoke from wildfires or not, based on random patterns of smoke transport and dispersion.
-Using HMS, we consider an area as exposed if the smoke thickness is light or higher.
-During most of the time periods under study (January 2021 to September 2023), all three regions are either simultaneously exposed or unexposed.
-Overall, the numbers of wildfire-exposed days are 147 for San Francisco, 147 for East Bay and 137 for San Jose.
-The scenario in \cref{bay-area} where two of the three regions are exposed is rare, but we include it for illustration purposes.

-The outcome of interest corresponds to the total daily amount of bicycle riding time using Lyft's Bay Wheels bikeshare program, which records daily bikeshare usage since 2017 with more than 450 bikeshare stations.
-This database is available for public use at \url{https://www.lyft.com/bikes/bay-wheels/system-data}.
-We can obtain from it that more than 97\% of rides last less than 1 hour, meaning it is unlikely to rent a bike overnight, and rides begin and end within the same area.
-Therefore, it is reasonable to assume there is little spillover effect across time or outcome units.